 A better-developed autistic community would make it easier for work-capable autistic people to find decent-paying jobs in autistic-friendly workplaces.
 (See Autistic Workers Project.)

 Most people -- especially most heterosexual women, but many other people too -- want spouses/partners who can support themselves financially.
-At the very least they usually want partners with some income, even if it's only government benefits, which a better-developed autistic community could help people to obtain also, for those who cannot work.
+At the very least they usually want partners with some income, even if it's only government benefits -- which a better-developed autistic community could do a better job of helping people to obtain also, for those of us who cannot work.